Izinto okufanele zicatshangelwe ekwakhiweni kwe-EMI/EMC yokuhambisana kwekhamera module

 Ku kamera modules, ukungahambisani kungaholela ekutheni:

-• Ishadi esithukile/ividiyo ngenxa yokuphazamiseka kwe-electromagnetic.
+• Ishadi elibhalwe kabi/ividiyo elibhalwe kabi ngenxa yokuphazamiseka kwe-electromagnetic.

 • Increased warranty claims and costly redesigns post - launch.